open/close all folders

 - Unskilled, but Strong: Claims his combat skills are dulling because he relies too much on his demonic powers.
 Though this is a case of Gameplay and Story Segregation because his lack of ranged attacks means he's at the forefront of enemy attacks, requiring better dodging skills from the player.

-- Unwitting Test Subject: Cain Fact told the Darklings to turn Toal into a demon in order to see how Toal handled being turned into a demon to see how he handled being turned into a demon.
+- Unwitting Test Subject: Cain Fact told the Darklings to turn Toal into a demon in order to see how his own lineage would handle being turned into a demon.
 Cain wanted to see if he himself could handle the demonic essence, and used Toal as a pilot test subject before he decided to become Darm.

-- White Hair, Black Heart: His demonic essence allows him to open doors that are cursed only to open to demons and other thoroughly evil beings.
+- White Hair, Black Heart: His demonic essence allows him to open doors that are cursed only to open to demons and other thoroughly evil beings but he manages to hold onto his sanity through sheer willpower.

-- Wolverine Claws: He uses silver claws as his primary weapon in order to disguise the fact that he is Toal Fact, who is known to use a silver sword, from the Darklings.
+- Wolverine Claws: He uses silver claws as his primary weapon as his original weapon, the silver sword, is broken at the beginning of the game.

 Cain Fact / The Demon King Darm